GadgetAngel/MAX31865-SKR-V1-3-GUIDE/README.md

 #define MAX_CONSECUTIVE_LOW_TEMPERATURE_ERROR_ALLOWED 10
 ```

 You will be using an TFT screen from BTT.
-It can be any TFT screen you like but the only requirement is that the TFT screen can run with the RS232 connector only.
+It can be any TFT screen you like but the only requirement is that the **TFT screen can run with the RS232 connector only**.
 Most
-of the BTT TFT screens can run with only the TFT connector (or RS232, this limits the screen to using only the TFT screen or touch mode, the simulated 12864 LCD Marlin mode will NOT be available to you).
+of the BTT TFT screens can run with only the TFT connector (or RS232, this limits the screen to using only the TFT screen or touch mode, _the simulated 12864 LCD Marlin mode will NOT be available to you_).

 **In configuration.h for the SKR V1.3 board**:
 ```